10 tips for B2B white paper success

 In certain B2B industries – such as manufacturing, natural resources or cyber tech – competition within the podcast space is relatively low.
 So there could be an opportunity for your brand to establish a connection with your audience with a podcast.
 Rather than reading a 30-page white paper, your prospects may prefer to listen to a 30-minute podcast to help educate themselves about a complex topic.
-You can listen to recent episodes of Oban’s podcast The Global Marketing Calendar here and here.
+Click here to listen to recent episodes of Oban’s podcast The Global Marketing Calendar.

 There are various formats for B2B video marketing, including YouTube videos, webinars or webcasts, social media lives and social native videos.
 As with your other long form assets, a mix of gated and non-gated content is appropriate.